A look back

-The Gray Ladies, after special instruction from the Red Cross organization, began helping patients in the hospital with writing letters, reading, conversing, and adding to a patient's comfort whenever asked to do so.
+The Gray Ladies, after special instruction from the Red Cross organization, began helping hospital patients to write letters, read, converse and add to their comfort whenever asked to do so.

-In November of 1982, a newly-chartered auxiliary formed, with the task of setting up and managing the Powell Lifeline, a home emergency alert system.
-One original member of the Gray Ladies joined this new group of volunteers.
-Her name was Mamie Hunter.
-Jackie Payne, wife of the late Dr. Ray Christensen, became the first president of this new health care volunteer organization.
+In November 1982, a newly-chartered auxiliary formed, tasked with setting up and managing the Powell Lifeline, a home emergency alert system.
+Mamie Hunter, an original member of the Gray Ladies, joined this new group of volunteers.
+Jackie Payne, wife of the late Dr. Ray Christensen, became the first president of this new healthcare volunteer organization.
 At that time, the district purchased 10 Lifeline units.
-Today, the volunteer organization manages over 100 Lifeline units, some offering mobile and fall-detection capabilities.
+Today, the volunteer organization manages over 100 Lifeline units, some of which offer mobile and fall-detection capabilities.

-Several ladies within the community joined the organization as charter members and some of those original members are still actively involved in helping Powell Valley Healthcare today.
+Several ladies within the community joined the organization as charter members, and some of those original members still actively help Powell Valley Healthcare today.
 One of these ladies is Coleen Metzler.
-Coleen has served as the president of the Powell Hospital Auxiliary (what is now formally called PVHC Volunteer Services) three different times and has remained a member of the organization for 31 years.
-She continues to serve as a front desk receptionist in the hospital, the annual October Salad Luncheon committee chair, the chair of employee education scholarships, and in other ways.
+Coleen has served as the president of the Powell Hospital Auxiliary (what is now formally called PVHC Volunteer Services) three terms and has been a member of the organization for 35 years.
+She continues to serve as a front desk hospital receptionist, the chair of employee education scholarships, and in other ways.

-Another charter member who continues to serve is Lillian Cline.
-Lillian began her service as the organization's treasurer, she helped with 'baby services' and was also a member of the 'patient services' committee.
-Today, Lillian is an honorary member of PVHC Volunteer Services and doesn't actively attend meetings.
+Another active charter member is Lillian Cline.
+Lillian began her service as the organization's treasurer, she helped with baby services and was also a member of the patient services committee.
+Today, Lillian is an honorary member of PVHC Volunteer Services.
 However, in her 90s, she still volunteers in the PVHC Care Center beauty shop, fixing hair.

-Lillian's best friend of more than 60 years, Doris Gernant, who is also in her 90s, joined the ladies auxiliary with Lillian back in 1983.
-She too is still actively volunteering in the beauty shop.
+Lillian's best friend of more than 60 years, Doris Gernant, who is also in her 90s, joined the ladies auxiliary with Lillian in 1983.
+She too still actively volunteers in the beauty shop.

-PVHC is very grateful for these three wonderful ladies and all the great people in our community whom have volunteered their time and talents to help the community over the years.
+PVHC is very grateful for these three wonderful ladies and all the great people in our community who have volunteered their time and talents to help the community over the years.

-PVHC is proud to say that nearly 110 volunteers help out in the hospital, care center, and at The Heartland Assisted Living, to provide great service and care to our patients and guests.
+PVHC is proud to say that nearly 100 volunteers help out in the hospital, care center, and at The Heartland Assisted Living to provide great service and care to our patients and guests.
 Several men have joined forces with us and help out with various projects in the hospital and care center.
-From helping with stocking vending machines and transporting recyclables to setting up for luncheons and entertaining in the care center, these guys provide much needed help and we greatly appreciate them.
+From helping to stock vending machines and transport recyclables to setting up luncheons and providing entertainment in the care center, these men provide much needed help, and we greatly appreciate them.

-PVHC Volunteers also raise money through Gift Shop sales, vending machines, and other fundraising activities.
-The funds are used to help with special projects as well as over $12,000 annually for student and employee education scholarships.
+PVHC volunteers also raise money through gift shop sales, vending machines, and other fundraising activities.
+The funds are used to help with special projects and provide more than $10,000 annually for student and employee education scholarships.
 Some recent projects include:

 PVHC Volunteer Services is always on the lookout for new members who would like to help the community.
 Volunteer opportunities include: